Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 Current Rust GUI: v0.1.5-alpha (this version is not really funtional, but the list dirves works) Current C++ GUI: v0.1.1-alpha
+Note: GUI version will be not updated as often as the CLI and TUI will be

+### TUI:

+TUI version is in development and will be released when its first fuctional and stable

 ### Note:
 - always check if a new version has been released